Justin Hansford

-Justin Hansford (born 1981) is an associate professor of law at Howard University School of Law and Executive Director of the Thurgood Marshall Civil Rights Center.
+Justin Hansford (born 1981) is a Professor of Law at Howard University School of Law and the founder and executive director of the Thurgood Marshall Civil Rights Center.
+He was nominated by the United States to serve as a founding member of the United Nations Permanent Forum on People of African Descent (PFPAD) and was elected by the U.N.
+General Assembly.
 Hansford was previously a democracy project fellow at Harvard University, a visiting professor of law at Georgetown University Law Center, and an associate professor of law at the Saint Louis University School of Law.

 Education and career

 Hansford received his B.A. from Howard University and his J.D. from Georgetown University Law Center.
 While a law student at Georgetown, he founded The Georgetown Journal of Law and Modern Critical Race Perspectives.

-Ferguson to Geneva
+He was awarded a Fulbright Scholar award to study the legal career of Nelson Mandela, and served as a clerk for Judge Damon J. Keith on the United States Court of Appeals for the Sixth Circuit.

+Hansford is a scholar and activist, specializing in critical race theory, human rights, and law and social movements.
+He is a co-author of the Seventh Edition of Race, Racism and American Law.
+He is also a member of the Stanford Medicine Commission on Justice and Equity.
+He serves as the lawyer for Marcus Garvey's son the effort to posthumously exonerate Marcus Garvey for mail fraud.

+Activism

-Hansford immediately became involved in the legal efforts and political protests following the death of Michael Brown in 2015.
-One of his most prominent efforts was to write a human rights shadow report for a group he helped create, Ferguson to Geneva, that traveled to Switzerland to present their report.
-Hansford's "rebellious," hands-on advocacy in the justice movement has been written about by Howard law professor Harold McDougall in his article, "The Rebellious Law Professor: Combining Cause and Reflective Lawyering."
+Living in St. Louis at the time, Hansford immediately became involved in the legal efforts and political protests following the death of Michael Brown in 2015.
+One of his most prominent efforts was to write a human rights shadow report for a group he helped create, Ferguson to Geneva.
+He then traveled to Switzerland to present the report along with the family of Michael Brown and other advocates and protesters from Ferguson.
+Hansford's "rebellious," hands-on advocacy in the justice movement has been written about by Howard law professor Harold McDougall in his article, "The Rebellious Law Professor: Combining Cause and Reflective Lawyering".

+During this period, Hansford was arrested while serving as a legal observer in a protest near Ferguson, causing debate in legal academia regarding the propriety of faculty political activism.
+Following his arrest, much of Hansford’s work focused on issues surrounding police brutality and free speech.
+His work on police brutality and the Black Lives Matter movement has been featured on Democracy Now, PBS, and CNN.
+He contributed to advocacy for protester treatment, including co-authoring a United States Supreme Court amicus brief in Doe v.
+McKesson and writing for Yale Law Journal and the New York Times.
+Hansford has also been vocal about the consequences of his repeated exposure to tear gas and trauma from police aggression during protests.